Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Generalization for backwards-ticking clocks

 which allows us to determine the reverse process through~\eqref{eq:J_untick} and the operator

-Here, we have chosen that the prefactor $e^{-\Delta \sigma_\mathrm{tick}/2}$ to be the same for all tick numbers $n\geq 0,$ for simplicity, but in principle nothing prevents a different factor for each pair of jump operators $J_C^{(n)},\overline{J}_C^{(n)}.$ The conceptual discussion, however, does not change in that case.
-For the case where there is only the forward ticking process, and the ticks happen with unit probability in the infinite time limit, one can define the tick probability density $P[T_n=t]$ as done in Eq.~\eqref{eq:tr_JJ_rho_n-1}.
-For the case where the clock's register can jump both forward and backward, the notion of a tick probability density function stops being well-defined, and one has to switch to a different picture.
-One immediate generalization also considered in~\cite{Silva2023} are tick currents which in our case would be given as
+For the case where there is only the forward ticking process, and the ticks happen with unit probability in the infinite time limit, one can define the tick probability density ${\rm Pr}[T_n=t]$.
+For the case where the clock's register can jump both forward and backward, the notion of a tick probability density function needs refinement, and one can for example switch to a different picture.
+One immediate generalization considered in~\cite{Silva2023} are tick currents which in our case would be given as

-for the forward tick current of the $n$th tick, the generalization of Eq.~\eqref{eq:tr_JJ_rho_n-1}.
+for the forward tick current of the $n$th tick, the generalization of the expressions in Lemma~\ref{lemma:JumpTickProbDensity}.
 One can think of tick currents as a tick rate, i.e., the number density of ticks per unit time, which does not necessarily have to be normalized quantity.
 For the reverse process, we would have